jigneshshiyal/jigneshshiyal.github.io/index.markdown

       </div>
       <div class="about-text">
         <p>
-          I’m a Data Scientist with expertise in NLP, Computer Vision, and Document Intelligence.
+          I’m a Data Scientist & AI Engineer with 3+ years of experience in NLP, vision, speech, and document intelligence.
+I enjoy building AI systems that are not only accurate but also fast, scalable, and cost-effective.
-          My work spans across the lending industry, conversational AI, and predictive analytics.
         </p>
         <p>
-          Previously, I built credit scoring models for loan lending, automated KYC onboarding with face recognition, and deployed multilingual chatbots to serve thousands of users daily.
+          At Creditt+, I created solutions that cut KYC time by 40%, boosted compliance accuracy by 20%, and eliminated reliance on third-party APIs.
+Earlier, at Cybercom Creation, I worked on demand forecasting, product image classification, and catalog automation—improving efficiency by up to 50%.
         </p>
       </div>
     </div>